Rhynchocyon: Identification

-Taxonomy, distribution, and speciation
+Taxonomy and evolution

 The genus' taxonomic status has been difficult to determine due to the very close similarities between populations.
 Up to ten species have been recognized, but over time they have been regrouped into four species.
 Recently, R. cirnei, the species with the most subspecies, has had R. c. stuhlmanni separated into its own species based on updated molecular data.